Masked haj pilgrims on Mount Arafat pray for COVID-free world

-ARAFAT, Saudi Arabia, July 19 (Reuters) - Thousands of face-masked pilgrims performing Islam's annual haj pilgrimage gathered on Mount Arafat on Monday to atone for their sins, expressing hopes for peace and an end to the COVID-19 pandemic.
+ARAFAT, Saudi Arabia (Reuters) - Thousands of face-masked pilgrims performing Islam’s annual haj pilgrimage gathered on Mount Arafat on Monday to atone for their sins, expressing hopes for peace and an end to the COVID-19 pandemic.

 Saudi Arabia, home to Islam’s holiest sites in Mecca and Medina, has barred worshippers from abroad for a second year running and has restricted entry from within the kingdom under special conditions to guard against the coronavirus and its new variants.